theandrew168/sourdough/README.md

-# webgl
+# sourdough
-Various WebGL experiments
+Projects that people can appreciate

 ## Setup
 This project depends on the [Go programming language](https://golang.org/dl/) and [NodeJS](https://nodejs.org/en/).